joshcough/kinesis-stream/README.md

 ### Deep Dive

 Here is a larger example that breaks things down a little more.
+With the exception of some minor scaffolding, al this code compiles.
-Other than the logger, this code compiles.
-You can find it in src/main/scala/com/localytics/kinesis/Example.scala
+The complete code can find in src/main/scala/com/localytics/kinesis/Example.scala

 ```scala
 /**